TheFittingRoom/shop-sdk/README.md

 // The styleID can be extracted from the previous getStyles function call. const sizeRecommendation = shop.getRecommendedSizes(styleID)

+// get recommended sizes label for a particular style
+// returns: { recommendedSizeLabel, availableSizeLabels }
+// recommendedSizeLabel: string
+// availableSizeLabels: string[]
+const { recommendedSizeLabel, availableSizeLabels } = shop.getRecommendedSizesLabels(styleID)

 // Once the user has downloaded the mobile application and has created an avatar, they may now virtually try on a size.
 // The size they try on must be one of the recommended sizes from the previous function call. or an error will get returned.
 // returns frames: types.TryOnFrames
 // These `frames` are images that can be used to cycle through the VTO 360 degrees.